Beast from East bites into Greggs sales

 Greggs shares tumbled on Wednesday after the bakery chain said that March's cold snap had hit sales.

-The Beast from the East forced temporary closures of several stores and added to overall weaker trading in early spring.
+The Beast from the East forced the temporary closure of several stores and added to overall weaker trading in early spring.

 Like-for-like sales slowed to 1.3% in the first 18 weeks of the year, down from 3.5% for the same period in 2017.